dkern/minoss/README.md

 Feel free to [create own Modules](https://github.com/eisbehr-/minoss-example) on your own or spread some new ones with other.
 Currently available:

-- [minoss-example](https://github.com/eisbehr-/minoss-example): An example Module explaining how to use Modules
+- [minoss-example](https://github.com/eisbehr-/minoss-example): An example Module explaining how to create and use Modules
 - [minoss-hue](https://github.com/eisbehr-/minoss-hue): Controlling Philips Hue Devices and Lamps
 - [minoss-surveillance](https://github.com/eisbehr-/minoss-surveillance): Controlling the Synology Surveillance Station